-Most parks have recreation facilities with numerous accessibility barriers (see ADA Access Self-Evaluation and Transition Plan in the appendix of the Open Space and Recreation Plan).
+Most parks have recreation facilities with numerous accessibility barriers (see accessibility assessment in the appendix of the Open Space Master Plan).
 Improvements include providing an accessible path of travel through each site and to each facility, linking all facilities; adding accessible amenities such as picnic tables, water fountains, restrooms and benches; and ensuring that accessible safety surfacing is provided at all renovated play areas.
-In addition, ADA guidelines should be considered in all park planning efforts.
+In addition, ADA guidelines should be considered in all park planning efforts